Fully chaotic conservative models for some torus homeomorphisms: The essential factor

 We will start by stating some properties inherited by the essential factor $g$, due to the structure of $f$.
 The following is a purely topological fact.

 \begin{claim} A continuum $K$ has $\mathscr{D}_f(K) = \infty$ if and only if its projection $K_{\sim}$ has $\mathscr{D}_g(K_\sim)=\infty$. \end{claim}

-\begin{proof} Having $\mathscr{D}_f(K) = \infty$ is equivalent to saying that there exists a sequence $\{n_j\}_{j \to \infty}$ such that $f^{n_j}(K)$ intersects a growing-to-infinity number of lifts $\widehat{\gamma}$ of either $\gamma^{\downarrow}$ or $\gamma^{\rightarrow}$. in turn, this is equivalent to having that $g^{n_j}(K_{\sim})$ intersects a growing-to-infinity number of lifts $\widehat{\gamma}_{\sim}$ of either $\gamma^{\downarrow}_{\sim}$ or $\gamma^{\rightarrow}_{\sim}$, which is equivalent to having $\mathscr{D}_g(K) = \infty$ \end{proof}
+\begin{proof} Having $\mathscr{D}_f(K) = \infty$ is equivalent to saying that there exists a sequence $\{n_j\}_{j \to \infty}$ such that $f^{n_j}(K)$ intersects a growing-to-infinity number of lifts $\widehat{\gamma}$ of either $\gamma^{\downarrow}$ or $\gamma^{\rightarrow}$. in turn, this is equivalent to having that $g^{n_j}(K_{\sim})$ intersects a growing-to-infinity number of lifts $\widehat{\gamma}_{\sim}$ of either $\gamma^{\downarrow}_{\sim}$ or $\gamma^{\rightarrow}_{\sim}$, which is equivalent to having $\mathscr{D}_g(K_{\sim}) = \infty$ \end{proof}

-Note that not only our quotient has preserved the topological space, it has also preserved free homotopy classes of curves.
+Note that our quotient has not only preserved the topological space, it has also preserved free homotopy classes of curves.
 We may also send the isotopy downstairs and note that

 \begin{remark} The essential factor $g$ is isotopic to the identity. \end{remark}

 \paragraph{\textbf{Rotation in the quotient.}} Recall that from the classical definition, given a standard plane torus $\mathbb{T}^2$, we say that $v = (v_1,v_2) \in \rho(\widehat{f})$ if and only if there exist $\wh z_k \in \R^2$, $n_k \to + \infty$ such that